-Current Ratio (CR).
+3. Current Ratio (CR).
 Current Ratio (CR) is a liquidity ratio that shows a company's ability to meet its short-term obligations.
 Based on Table 1, the highest CR during the COVID-19 pandemic 2020 occurred at PT Kioson Dagang Indonesia Tbk (KIOS) at 1384%, far above the industry standard CR ratio of 200%.
 However, in the following year, 2021, this figure dropped to 353%.
-This is because there is a substantial amount of current inventory above the current debt of PT Kioson Dagang Indonesia Tbk in 2020.
-Table 1 shows that more than 50% of the retail trading companies listed on the IDX have a CR, which is still quite good because it is above the industry average of 200%.
+It happens because there is a considerable amount of current inventory above the current debt of PT Kioson Dagang Indonesia Tbk in 2020.
+Table 1 shows that more than 50% of the retail trading companies listed on the IDX have a CR, which is still quite good because it is above the industry average of

+200%.
 Meanwhile, the lowest CR occurred at PT Globe Kita Terang Tbk (GLOB), with an average CR of 2% from 2019 to 2021.
 Several other companies such as DAYA (PT Duta Intidaya Tbk), MIDI (Midi Utama Indonesia Tbk), MPPA (Matahari Putra Prima Tbk), TELE (Omni Innovation Indonesia Tbk) and TRIO (Trikomsel Oke Tbk), show that their CR is far from satisfactory.
-This figure is generally caused by the amount of current assets far below the current liabilities, mainly from short-term accrued expenses.
-In 2020, GLOB's short-term accrued expenses were IDR 105,241,450,879, while its current assets were only around IDR 8 billion.
+This figure is generally caused by the number of current assets, which is far below the number of current liabilities, which originates mainly from short-term accrued expenses.
+In 2020, GLOB's short-term accrued expenses were IDR 105,241,450,879,- while current assets were only around IDR 8 billion.

-Debt To Equity Ratio (DER).
-Debt to Equity Ratio (DER) is a liquidity ratio that describes the debt-to-equity proportion.
+4. Debt to Equity Ratio (DER).
+Debt to Equity Ratio (DER) is a liquidity ratio describing the debt to equity proportion.
 From Table 1, it can be seen that the majority of companies have a DER below 80%, which is the industry standard ratio.
 It shows that during the COVID-19 pandemic, most companies financed their activities from outside parties and not from their capital.
 The highest DER is at MKNT at 2174%.
 It is caused by the company's total debt being higher than its capital.
 Some companies need to be at least zero regarding their ability to meet long-term obligations.
-It is caused by the amount of equity needed to cover the total debt from the company, especially those originating from long-term debt.
+It is caused by the amount of equity needing to be sufficient to cover the total debt from the company, especially those originating from long-term debt.
 TRIO and TELE's total equity became less than zero due to the company's accumulated losses at the end of 2020.
 During the first year of the COVID-19 pandemic, the company tried to survive by relying on financing rather than on the results of the company's performance.

-Debt To Asset Ratio (DAR).
+5. Debt to Asset Ratio (DAR).
 Debt to Asset Ratio (DAR) measures how much of a company's assets are financed by creditors.
 The industry standard ratio is 35%.
 The analysis results in Table 1 show that almost all retail trading companies finance most of their assets from creditors.
 Even PT Globe Kita Terang Tbk (GLOB) has a DER above 7000%.
-Because the company accumulated losses at the end of 2020, which makes equity less than zero, the company's activities are carried out with external financing.
+Because the company has accumulated losses at the end of 2020, which makes equity less than zero, the company's activities are carried out with external financing.